 Similarly, brown can give off a rugged appeal for brands like Hollister.
 In different contexts, it can be used in collaboration with other colors to give a more inviting or indulgent feeling like chocolate advertisements.

-The important thing to remember is that there is no clear-cut answer about which colors should be used.
+The important thing to remember is that there are no best colors to use in marketing.
 However, there are ways to decide which colors will suit your brand the most.

 Choosing the right color for your brand